tsantalis/RefactoringMiner/documentation/mcp.md

 | `ambiguous` | More than one detected refactoring matched, so the agent should refine the intent filters before claiming success. |
 | `error` | Inputs were invalid or analysis failed. |

-Use `maxCandidates` to bound returned evidence.
-If matching or candidate evidence is truncated, the result includes a warning.
+Use `maxCandidates` to limit returned matches and candidates.
+If the result is truncated, it includes a warning.

-## AST Diff Browser Tools
+## AST diff browser tools

 Diff browser tools generate a RefactoringMiner AST diff, start the existing local WebDiff server, and return a localhost URL that the user can open in a browser.
-They return `status`, `summary`, `message`, `url`, `port`, `inputSummary`, `refactoringCount`, `astDiffCount`, `moveAstDiffCount`, `filesBefore`, `filesAfter`, bounded `affectedFiles`, and `warnings`.
+They return `status`, `summary`, `message`, `url`, `port`, `inputSummary`, `refactoringCount`, `astDiffCount`, `moveAstDiffCount`, `filesBefore`, `filesAfter`, a limited `affectedFiles` list, and `warnings`.

 | Tool | Required inputs | Optional inputs |
 |------|-----------------|-----------------|